egraphs-good/egg-tutorial-pldi-2022/README.md

     - If using VSCode, install it from the Extensions menu.
     - Many other editors also support rust-analyzer.

-Once you have the tools, clone this repo and run to tests using `cargo` (Rust's build tool) to make sure you're up and running!
+Once you have the tools, clone this repo and run the tests using `cargo` (Rust's build tool) to make sure you're up and running.
 ```
 git clone https://github.com/egraphs-good/egg-tutorial-pldi-2022.git
 cd egg-tutorial-pldi-2022